Have your say: AML/CTF supervision reform: Duties, powers and accountability consultation; upcoming HM Treasury roundtable discussions

 JIE Past Papers and Examiner’s Reports

-Working as an Insolvency Practitioner can be one of the most challenging, involving and rewarding careers.
+Working as an IP can be one of the most challenging, involving and rewarding careers.
 It is a varied and fascinating career to pursue – one that will eventually grant you a wealth of business experience and technical knowledge across a range of industries.

 As a significant part of the insolvency licensing regime, the JIE exam is rightly a challenging signal to prospective practitioners about the high standards and great responsibility they must accept when they take their licence.